Foxinatel/COMS20012-Notes/csb.typ

 - Stack: read/write, dynamic size
 Each segment is associated with privilege + base + bound

-#table([
-=== Pros:
+#comparison([
   - Can share memory at the segment granularity
   - Waste less memory (i.e. hole between heap and stack doesn't need to be mapped)
   - Enables segment granularity memory protection
   ],[
-=== Cons:
   - Segments may be large
   - Need to map the whole segment into memory even to access a single byte
   - Cannot map only the part of the segment that is utilized
   - Need to find free physical memory large enough to accommodate a segment
   - Explicit segment management is not very elegant (better with partitioned address) ])

 == Paging
 Seperates virtual memory into fixed-size units called pages

-#table([
-=== Pros:
+#comparison([
   - Can allocate virtual address space with fine granularity
   - Only need to bring small pages that the process needs into the RAM ],[
-=== Cons:
   - Bookkeeping becomes more complex
   - Lots of small pages to keep track of
 ])

-== Paging (Continued)

 === Single-level page table
 - Need to keep around a mapping between virtual page and physical page